agraubert/agutil/README.md

 * Dispatcher (A class for managing background threads for running tasks in parallel)
 * parallelize (A decorator to easily convert a regular function into a parallelized version)
+* parallelize2 (A similar parallelization decorator with a slightly different flavor)

 The __security__ package: